WMD-group/SMACT/README.md

 --------
 - At the core of SMACT are [Element](https://smact.readthedocs.io/en/latest/smact.html#smact.Element) and [Species](https://smact.readthedocs.io/en/latest/smact.html#smact.Species) (element in a given oxidation state) classes that have various properties associated with them.

-- The various oxidation states that are accessible to each element are included in their properties.
+- Oxidation states that are accessible to each element are included in their properties.

 - Element compositions can be screened through based on the heuristic filters of charge neutrality and electronegativity order.
 This is handled using the [screening module](https://smact.readthedocs.io/en/latest/smact.screening.html) and [this publication](https://www.cell.com/chem/fulltext/S2451-9294(16)30155-3) describes the underlying theory.
-An example procedure is [outlined in the docs](https://smact.readthedocs.io/en/latest/examples.html#neutral-combinations) and further examples can be found in the [counting examples subfolder](https://github.com/WMD-group/SMACT/tree/master/examples/Counting).
+An example procedure is [outlined in the docs](https://smact.readthedocs.io/en/latest/examples.html#neutral-combinations) and more examples can be found in the [counting examples subfolder](https://github.com/WMD-group/SMACT/tree/master/examples/Counting).

 - Further filters can be applied to generated lists of compositions in order to screen for particular properties.
 These properties are either intrinsic properties of elements or are calculated for compositions using the [properties module](https://smact.readthedocs.io/en/latest/smact.properties.html).
 For example:
   - A use case is shown in [this publication](https://pubs.rsc.org/en/content/articlehtml/2018/sc/c7sc03961a), in which 160,000 chemical compositions are screened based on optical band gap calculated using the [solid-state energy scale](https://www.sciencedirect.com/science/article/pii/S0022459615300888).